17 Women’s History Month Lesson Plans for ELA

 • Discover how two teenage sisters from Michigan started a nonprofit organization to put more books with women Muslim main characters in their schools and libraries.

-Celebrating Black women poets
+Dive into the world of Black women poets

 Explore powerful poems from Black women and girls that deal with issues they face every day, like: